Cuban trogon: Vocalization

 The Cuban trogon's song is "a pleasant toco-toco-tocoro-tocoro..., repeated for long periods at frequent intervals."
 It also gives "a steady, rapid series of staccato notes" and "a low and short mournful call that makes it difficult to locate."

 Status

 The IUCN has assessed the Cuban trogon as being of Least Concern.
-It has a large range but its population size is not known and believed to be decreasing.
+It has a large range, but nonetheless, its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
-It is considered common and widespread throughout the main island of Cuba but is rare on the small offshore cays and uncommon of Isla de la Juventud.
-"Deforestation and habitat fragmentation pose two of the greatest anthropogenic threats to the Cuban trogon."
+It is considered common and widespread throughout the main island of Cuba, but is rare on the small offshore cays and uncommon on Isla de la Juventud.
+Deforestation and habitat loss are two of the greatest threats to the Cuban trogon.

+Cultural significance

+The Cuban trogon has appeared on Cuban stamps, as well as on Cuban money.